-- New Interconnection Requests will continue to be permitted and validated pending the final compliance filing. - Projects pending in the interconnection queue on the compliance filing effective date: - To enter the Transitional Cluster Study, pending queue projects must submit a new Interconnection Request in the Application Window and will be assigned a new queue number upon validation in the Transitional Cluster Application Window - Projects pending in the queue on the start date of the Transitional Cluster Application Window will be withdrawn. - Deposits required for entry into the Transitional Cluster Application Window will not be offset by the \$10,000 Interconnection Request fee submitted with the project's initial Interconnection Request submitted in the pre-Cluster Study process.
+- New Interconnection Requests will continue to be permitted and validated pending the final compliance filing. - Projects pending in the interconnection queue on the compliance filing effective date: - Projects in NYISO's current queue will not automatically transition to Transitional Cluster Study.
+To enter the Transitional Cluster Study, pending queue projects must submit a new Interconnection Request in the Application Window and will be assigned a new queue number upon validation in the Transitional Cluster Application Window - Projects pending in the queue on the start date of the Transitional Cluster Application Window will be withdrawn. - Deposits required for entry into the Transitional Cluster Application Window will not be offset by the \$10,000 Interconnection Request fee submitted with the project's initial Interconnection Request submitted in the pre-Cluster Study Process.
+The NYISO will not transfer Study Deposits provided in the pre-Cluster Study Process to satisfy Study Deposit requirements in new process. - NYISO will refund any existing Study Deposits subject to reconciliation for any incurred study costs.